jeffreyevans/spatialEco/README.md

     hybrid.kmeans - Clustering using hierarchical clustering to define cluster-centers in k-means

     idw.smoothing - Distance weighted smoothing (IDW) of a variable in a spatial point object.
                     The function is a smoothing interpolator at the point observation(s) level using a distance-weighted mean.

+	impute.loess - Imputes NA's or smooths data (or both) for a vector, intended mostly for time-series or serial data.

+	insert - Inserts a row or column into a data.frame

     insert.values - Inserts new values into a vector at specified positions

 	is.empty - Method, evaluates if vector is empty